Naterus/restful-countries/README.md

 ## Donations

-A kind gesture would be appreciated for the maintenance of restful countries.
-If you are interested in donating to restful countries, please visit [donation page](https://restfulcountries.com/donation).
+If you would like to sponsor this project, please visit [donation page](https://restfulcountries.com/donation).

 ## License